 Any natural, stable and thriving ecosystem, such as a forest or woodland, has diverse trees, plants and animals.
 Without animals to process fruits and grass, turning them into manure for the insects and other microbiology in the soil to break down, I am not sure how our forests would look.
 At Keela Yoga Farm, we are trying to replicate this natural ecosystem with trees and plants that provide us with food and other resources, but also by integrating animals which will help stabilize the food forests and provide us with further resources.

-Animals that we have:
+Animals that we have integrated into our farm:

 Animals that we don’t yet have:

 Cows – Cows are the ultimate manure machines.
 They can turn a lot of grass into valuable manure, milk, cheese and yoghurt.
-However I am not sure we will ever have such a large animal, at least not in the early days of Keela.
+However, I am not sure we will ever have such a large animal, at least not in the early days of Keela.